 - Mario Strikers Charged: Team Captains have what is called a Megastrike, a new move that fires off 3-6 balls at the opponent's goalie which, depending on how many balls are saved, can score anything between zero and six goals.

-- TJ Combo from Killer Instinct remade illegally with Ultratech his arms with Artificial Limbs so he can win easily in boxing.
+- TJ Combo from Killer Instinct got his arms turned into Artificial Limbs courtesy of Ultratech so he'd be unmatched in boxing.
 Eventually this was discovered and he was banned.
 His story in the first game is about entering the Ultratech tournament to get some money.

 - Touhou Soccer is a fangame about a soccer game where the Touhou characters use their powers to play soccer.